Article updated September 2019

 By learning the fertility awareness method however, you’ll be able to identify your day or days of peak fertility every cycle, regardless of when they occur.

 The best time to get pregnant each menstrual cycle is during the fertile window – the days leading up to and ending on the day of ovulation.
-The length of this fertile window is typically just 3 days or less and its timing can vary significantly from woman to woman and from cycle to cycle.
+In practice, the length of this fertile window is typically just 3 days or less and its timing can vary significantly from woman to woman and from cycle to cycle.

-Despite what you may have heard, ovulation does NOT always occur on Day 14, ‘mid-cycle’ or 14 days prior to your next period, and for many couples this is NOT the best time to get pregnant.
+Despite what you might have heard, ovulation does NOT always occur on Day 14, ‘mid-cycle’ or 14 days prior to your next period.
+For many couples this is NOT the best time to get pregnant.

 Learning to identify the days that are fertile for YOU, and having sex on these days, can dramatically improve your chances of conception and speed up the time it takes to get pregnant.
 And one of the best (and scientifically proven) ways to achieve this is to learn the fertility awareness method and begin charting your fertility.